splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

  ..
    "How can I add my own tags to Tag Spotlight?", "How can I filter on custom tags?"
 "How can I troubleshoot with custom tags?

 Add custom tags to Tag Spotlight
 ========================================================

 You need to be an admin to do this task.
 Follow these steps to add custom tags to Tag Spotlight:

-1. Add a span tag following these steps: :ref:`create-a-span-rum`.
+1. Add a span tag following as explained in :ref:`create-a-span-rum`.
+To add attributes to the span, see RUM's API :ref:`browser-rum-methods`.

 2. There are two ways to navigate to the MetricSets configuration page.
 Choose either one: